Idaho National Laboratory

 Graduate Student

-Using molecular dynamics, including polarizable force fields, to investigate the structures and transport properties of molten salts with an emphasis on scattering.
+Performing experimental synchrotron techniques and molecular dynamics, including polarizable force fields, DFT, and machine learning models to investigate structures and transport properties of molten salts.

 Oak Ridge National Laboratory